 \subsection{System Overview}

-The workflow of the immersion-aware model trading framework is illustrated in Fig.~\ref{overview}, aiming to provide MUs with immersive and interactive AR service experiences.
-MUs can contribute learning models to the AR services of MSPs for better immersive experiences.
-For example, services such as object detection can be improved by training on images of streets, pedestrians, and so on, captured by vehicles' cameras.
-In this way, AR services can be better applied to visible driving, with more accurate and timely hazard warnings from windscreens.
+Fig.~\ref{overview} illustrates the workflow of our immersion-aware model trading framework, designed to enhance the immersive and interactive AR experiences of MUs.
+MUs can contribute local models to the AR services of MSPs for better immersive experiences.
+For example, services such as object detection can be improved by training on street and pedestrian images captured by vehicles' cameras.
+In this way, AR services can be applied more effectively to visible driving, with more accurate and timely hazard warnings from windscreens.
 The framework mainly consists of MSPs owned by different companies (e.g., Meta, Nissan, and Google), an infrastructure layer, and an interaction layer with the MUs that enjoy vehicular metaverse services.
-MSPs are fueled by many technologies that work together to support vehicular metaverse services, including AI engines, AR/VR engines, metaverse trading engines, etc. The infrastructure layer with base stations (equipped with caches and edge servers) provides the basis of 5G/6G communication services for the interactions among MUs and MSPs.
+MSPs are powered by various technologies supporting vehicular metaverse services, such as AI engines, AR/VR engines, and metaverse trading engines.
+The infrastructure layer with base stations (equipped with caches and edge servers) provides the basis of 5G/6G communication services for the interactions among MUs and MSPs.
 MUs play essential roles as both consumers and contributors to vehicular metaverse services.

-The framework is a multi-engine configuration, and this paper focuses on two components: the trading engine and the AI engine of the MSP.
-The trading engine is responsible for incentivizing MUs to participate in mutually beneficial collaborations with MSPs, providing them with a trading platform to make their decisions (i.e., computation and communication resource allocation of MUs and reward decisions of MSPs).
-Then, each MU deciding to contribute utilizes the FL mechanisms integrated into AI engines to provide learning models for MSPs under the strategic guidance of the trading results.
+The framework adopts a multi-engine architecture, and this paper focuses on two components: the trading engine and the AI engine of the MSP.
+The trading engine is responsible for incentivizing MUs to participate in mutually beneficial collaborations with MSPs, providing them with a trading platform to make their decisions (i.e., computational and communication resource allocation of MUs and reward decisions of MSPs).
+Then, each MU deciding to contribute utilizes the FL mechanisms integrated into AI engines to provide local models for MSPs under the strategic guidance of the trading results.
 The specific workflow of the framework involves the following two phases.